SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 For non-volatile subscriptions, this can result in notifications building up in storage if never consumed by the application.
 These will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
 It is therefore advisable to unsubscribe a subscriber that will never run again.
-A separate REST endpoint is avaiable for this: <kbd>/notification2/unsubscibe</kbd>.
+A separate REST endpoint is available for this: <kbd>/notification2/unsubscibe</kbd>.
 It has a non-optional query parameter "token".
 The token is the same as you would use to connect to the web socket endpoint to consume notifications.
 Note that there is no explicit subscribe subcriber using a token.